 What is Naturopathic Medicine?

-Naturopathic Medicine is primary health care that supports the body’s innate healing processes and addresses the root cause of illness and disease.
-We combine evidence based medicine with natural therapies and techniques to diagnose and treat acute and chronic health conditions.
-One of the main goals of Naturopathic Medicine is to treat the whole person through diet, nutrition and exercise with the goal of preventing illness.
+Naturopathic Medicine is a primary health care that supports the body’s innate healing processes and addresses the root cause of illness and disease.
+We combine evidence-based medicine with natural therapies and techniques to diagnose and treat acute and chronic health conditions.
+One of the main goals of Naturopathic Medicine is to treat the whole person through diet, nutrition, and exercise with the goal of preventing illness.

 What conditions do naturopathic doctors treat?